tayl1371/GEO426JackTaylor/README.md

-# GEO426JackTaylor
+## GEO426JackTaylor ##
-My repository for GEO426: Thematic Cartography
+This is my repository for GEO426: Thematic Cartography.
+It will contain work done for the class.